Revenue recognition for SaaS and software companies has been saved

 Revenue recognition for SaaS and software companies

-Key themes for CXOs
+Key software and SaaS revenue recognition themes for CXOs

 The standard’s effect on the revenue and cost recognition models of technology entities has generally been significant.
-The fundamental principle at the heart of the standard is that an entity must “recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration [that is, payment] to which the entity expects to be entitled in exchange for those goods or services.”
+The fundamental principle at the heart of the standard is that an entity must “recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.”

 To help software and SaaS entities better understand this principle, these publications explore common themes related to the standard’s application.

 The impact of adopting the ASC 606 revenue recognition standard on software and SaaS entities may have been greater than that on many other industry groups.